Earth Science and Engineering

 - Many Imperial students from Earth Science & Engineering pursue further study at MSc or PhD level.
 Find out more about your Further study and funding options.

-- Research careers, occupations and job sectors - finding out more about different careers will help you decide whether they are appropriate options for you.
+- Research job sectors and occupations - finding out more about different careers will help you decide whether they are appropriate options for you.

 - Whether writing a CV, compiling a Cover Letter or preparing for interview our application process webpages are a great starting point to help you at each stage of a recruitment process.